TrueSparrowSystems/slackmin/README.md

 # Slackmin
 ![npm version](https://img.shields.io/npm/v/@plgworks/slackmin.svg?style=flat)

-Slackmin helps you in easy integration with slack to use [slash commands](https://api.slack.com/interactivity/slash-commands), [interactive components](https://api.slack.com/interactivity/slash-commands), format and send messages, and design and use modals.
+Slackmin helps you in easy integration with slack to use [slash commands](https://api.slack.com/interactivity/slash-commands), [interactive components](https://api.slack.com/interactivity/slash-commands), format and send messages, design and use modals.
-One use case is to develop admin functionality over slack.
+One use case of slackmin is to implement admin functionality over slack.

 ## Demo